 Including a call-to-action

-8 MP Camera, that’s what I wanted to know.
-I don’t need that sales text here; I just want that phone.
+The electrical heart sensor, that’s what I wanted to know.
+I don’t need that sales stuff here; I just want that watch.

 Containing the focus keyword

-And variations.
-Note that Google highlights Academy Awards as well when searching for Oscars.
+The focus keyword and variations: note that Google sometimes highlights synonyms like [Academy Awards] as well when searching for [Oscars].
 This will make your search result stand out even more.

 If you don’t have time to create a description for every single page, try to prioritize your content: At the very least, create a description for the critical URLs like your home page and popular pages.

+You can check which of your pages rank highest with Google Search Console.
 Simply take it from there.
-And be sure to optimize all new meta descriptions from now on.
+And be sure to add meta descriptions to all-new content from now on.

 Troubleshooting meta descriptions

-I’m sure you can come up with more, but I came up with two main issues:
+I’m sure you can think of others, but I think these are the two main issues:

 Do you have Yoast SEO?
-In that case: check the social tab in the box on Edit Pages.
+In that case: check the social tab in the Yoast SEO meta box below your post or page.
+You can add a separate description for your social media channels there.
 In Yoast SEO Premium, you even have social previews!
-If not, add OpenGraph tags or Twitter Cards to your website and use any description you want.
+If you don’t have Yoast SEO, add OpenGraph tags or Twitter Cards to your website and use any description you want.